Music at Upton Westlea

 We do this by:

-• Taking part in weekly music lessons.
+• Taking part in weekly Sing up music lessons.

 • Having a singing club for children to enjoy.